 This way you connect to the OPC UA Gateway and can continue with server(s) setup to be connected to the OPC Gateway.

-OPC UA servers connection configuration
+OPC UA servers connection setting

 - in the "Device Address Space" window select item OPC UA servers